New Zealand

 The tune and structure was obviously derived from the old Captain Kidd song series ("My Name is Captain Kidd," "My Name is Samuel Small," "Ye Jacobites By Name," "What Wondrous Love is This?" etc.) For example;-

-My name is Captain Kid, who has sailed.
+My name is Captain Kidd as I sailed

 The lyrics probably originated on the Sydney waterfront after Loweriston sued the owners of the 'Active' for abandoning his group.